High-performance multiqubit system with double-transmon couplers: Toward scalable superconducting quantum computers: Model

 As for $\omega_{J8(9)}$, we set $r_{J8(9)}$, the ratio of $\omega_{J8(9)}$ to the average value of $\omega_{J4(6)}$ and $\omega_{J5(7)}$, to 0.3\cite{KG2023}.
 The critical current $I_{ci}$ is proportional to the Josephson frequency as $I_{ci}=\hbar\omega_{Ji}/\phi_0$.

 Here, we explain our parameter setting.
 (1) We set the detunings of the NN qubits, $(\rm{Q_1}, \rm{Q_2})$ and $(\rm{Q_2}, \rm{Q_3})$, to be larger than the absolute values of the qubit anharmonicities $W_{ii}$ $(i\in\{1,2,3\})$.
 Such a parameter regime, called the highly-detuned regime or out-of-straddling regime\cite{IBMSTC, goto2022DTC}, is preferable to suppress microwave crosstalk between the NN qubits, compared to the nearly resonant or in-the-straddling regime\cite{TheoriticalSTCcrosstalk2022}.
 (2) From the perspective of suppressing microwave crosstalk, it is desirable to have a larger detuning between the NNN qubits $(\rm{Q_1}, \rm{Q_3})$ as well.
 However, alternating red-band (lower-frequency) and blue-band (higher-frequency) qubits to keep the NN qubits highly detuned as shown in Fig.\ \ref{fig:redblue}, the NNN qubits belong to the same-frequency band and thus must nearly resonate.
 Thus, in this work, we set the detuning between the NNN qubits to a sufficiently small value (10 MHz) compared to the anharmonicity.
 We will show that even with such a small detuning, crosstalk between the NNN qubits is negligible in this system, but it is not the case for the STCs.
 The origin of this peformance difference will be discussed in Sec.\ \ref{sec:Discussion}.
 (3) In actual circuits, there are parasitic capacitances, e.g. $C_{12}$, $C_{13}$, and $C_{56}$, which are not shown in Fig.\ \ref{fig:DTC}.
 These capasitances may degrade the performance of the DTCs.
 Therefore, they should not be ignored.
-Thus, we set them to feasible values estimated by electromagnetic simulator ANSYS Q3D\cite{Ansys}.
+Thus, we set all of the capacitances, including the parasitic ones, to correspond to the layout shown in Fig.\ \ref{fig:redblue}(b).
+We estimate them by the electromagnetic simulator ANSYS Q3D\cite{Ansys}.
+We will also discuss the case where the NNN qubits are not on the horizontal line but on the diagonal line in Appendix \ref{appendix:diagonal}.
 (4) We set $\omega_{i}$ ($i\in\{4,5,6,7\}$) and $r_{Ji}$ $(i\in\{8,9\})$ such that they lead to small residual $ZZ$ couplings and a high-performance adiabatic CZ gate operation.